Lola Tilly Commons

 In 1963, the university built a common dining area on Tanana Loop, just below Stevens, Nerland and McIntosh halls.
 The building was dedicated to Lola Tilly in May 1985.

 In August 2014, the university opened a new campus dining facility in Wood Center and closed kitchens at the Lola Tilly Commons.
 In summer 2015, the first floor of the building was renovated for new occupants, including staff from the Alaska Center for Energy and Power and the College of Rural and Community Development’s bookstore.
+The kitchen is being renovated for the OneTree Alaska STEM to STEAM lab.
 The Office of Sustainability continues to occupy the second floor.

 Lola Cremeans was born in 1898 in Wayside, Ill.
 President Charles Bunnell persuaded her to join the Alaska Agricultural College and School of Mines in 1929.
 She served on the faculty until 1937 when she married engineer Gray S. Tilly.
 She resumed teaching in 1942.
 She taught classes in weaving and sewing as well as cooking, and her home economics teas were one of the social highlights of the year.
 In 1963, she retired as professor emeritus and received an honorary doctorate of humanities degree.
 A 1937 collection of Tilly’s canned salmon recipes is one of the earliest publications of the University of Alaska.